‘Fiery’ Psaki ending tenure as a top White House messenger - NewsBreak

 ‘Fiery’ Psaki ending tenure as a top White House messenger

-WASHINGTON — (AP) — Jen Psaki had been White House press secretary less than two weeks when a reporter asked whether Twitter's ban of Donald Trump had made President Joe Biden's life easier.
+Jen Psaki had been White House press secretary less than two weeks when a reporter asked whether Twitter's ban of Donald Trump had made President Joe Biden 's life easier.

 “We don’t spend a lot of time talking about or thinking about President Trump here," she responded, then added for emphasis: “Former President Trump.”